 Kanban is the newer project management framework that emphasizes visual collaboration.
 By visualizing all the processes carried out by the marketing team and clearly tracking the tasks associated with those processes, Kanban creates important clarity for teams to understand how much work is being done at once.
 With this information, they can prioritize appropriately.

 Understanding those processes can be challenging, though.
 Using Gliffy is an easy way to create standard operating procedures and process flowcharts that can help clearly describe the work your team is responsible for.
-You can sign up for a free trial of Gliffy Online to start creating your own diagrams to help implement kanban for your team.
+Plus, check out these Kanban templates to help implement kanban for your team.